Have you experienced the classical “full immersion” where someone throws you into a pool so that you can learn how to swim?

 - Cup guinea pig in your hands’ palm and hold it gently while taking it to water; it may be helpful to speak comfortingly.

 - After the initial try, admire your pet for the effort.
-You can consider offering a little treat to encourage their behaviour.
+You can consider offering a little treat to encourage their behavior.

 - Keep this cycle of positive encouragement going on until all signs of resistance subside completely.